Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

    - Rest :
               -The Rest Operator compresses elements of an iterable .
               -The rest operator ( ... ) instructs the computer to add whatever otherInfo (arguments) supplied by the user into an array
+              -The rest operator (…) allows us to call a function with any number of arguments and then access those excess arguments as an array.
+              -The rest operator also allows us in destructuring array or objects .

 ## Destructuring

 ## Reference & Primitive